Richard Osman: Other activities

-On 9 June 2022, Osman was the subject of BBC's Who Do You Think You Are?
-He discovered that, through his maternal line, his four-times-great-grandfather Gabriel Gillham, a fisherman, had been involved in the discovery of a woman's remains and the subsequent 1831 murder trial of her husband Jon Holloway, in the Assizes at Lewes.
+On 9 June 2022, Osman was the subject of the BBC's Who Do You Think You Are?, in which he discovered that a distant relative had been involved in a celebrated Victorian murder case.

 Personal life

 Osman was born with nystagmus, an eye condition that significantly reduces his vision.
 He learns his scripts by heart as his condition makes it difficult to read an autocue.
+He has had a food addiction since childhood and said that he had therapy for the disorder, but believed that it would be lifelong.